uppervalleydsa/uppervalleydsa.org/content/pages/endorsements.md

 ---
 title: Endorsements
 description: Upper Valley DSA endorses Sylvia Puglisi and Devin Wilkie for Lebanon City Council.
 Vote in the City election on March 9th.
+Aileen Eagleton,
+    who is running for Hanover Selectboard elections on July 13th has also been endorsed by the chapter.
 url: /endorsements
 css: |
   ul.social-links {